Azasakhe/Netflix/Library-settings.md

 For example, it can happen that a TV series on netflix is divided into two seasons, while on the TMDB database it is in a single season.
 This means that Kodi's screaper doesn't get the information for the second season because it doesn't exist in the database.
 So the NFO files add this missing information.
 - To allow the use of the "Local information only" screaper in Kodi's library, in this case, you must also enable the option `Include all information in NFO files`.
 - When Kodi's screaper does not recognize a title (TV Show/Movie) the title may not be displayed in the Kodi library, enabling NFO files still allows you to view unrecognized titles.
-In this case, you must also enable the option `Include all information in NFO files`.
+In this case, you must also enable the option `Include tv show NFO details`.

 ### Enable custom library folder
 Here you can change the default folder where the addon save the file exported of tv shows or movies.